LooDaHu/ARORA_General_-Introduction/Welcome file.md

 SERIALIZERS.PY

 ## views.py
-Now, we are doing the core of a application. views.py determine how you RESTful server response the reques
+Now, we are doing the core of an application. views.py determines how you RESTful server response the request.